astral-sh/uv-pre-commit/README.md

       files: ^requirements-dev\.(in|txt)$
 ```

-To check if the the lockfile is consistent with your dependencies (either with compiled requirements or toml):
+To ensure the lockfile is up-to-date:

 ```yaml
 - repo: https://github.com/astral-sh/uv-pre-commit